-Many of those appointed to the Design Review Panel will have expertise and experience in more than one of these areas.
-The composition of each panel meeting will be chosen as far as possible to suit the scheme being reviewed.
+Many of those appointed to the Design Review Panel have expertise and experience in more than one of these areas.
+The composition of each panel meeting is chosen as far as possible to suit the scheme being reviewed, as well as considering gender balance and diversity.

-Membership of the Design Review Panel is reviewed regularly (at least once a year) to ensure that it provides all the necessary expertise and experience to undertake its work effectively.
+Membership of the Design Review Panel is reviewed regularly (at least once a year) to ensure that it provides all the necessary expertise, experience and diversity to undertake its work effectively.